miccaelaa/Python-Codecademy/README.md

 ##### Gradebook

 You are a student and you are trying to organize your subjects and grades using Python.
 Let’s explore what we’ve learned about lists to organize your subjects and scores.

+##### Len's Slice

+You work at Len’s Slice, a new pizza joint in the neighborhood.
+You are going to use your knowledge of Python lists to organize some of your sales data.